firebelley/godot-export/README.md

       # Ensure that you get the entire project history
       with:
         fetch-depth: 0
+    - name: Create a .import folder
+      # This should exist along side your project file, similar to relative_project_path
+      run: mkdir ${{github.workspace}}/.import
     - name: export game
       # Use latest version (see releases for all versions)
       uses: firebelley/godot-export@v3.0.0